SDEs with critical general distributional drifts: sharp solvability and blow-ups

 As an application of our results on SDEs (Theorem \ref{thm_div}) and of the theory of Bessel processes, we obtain an upper bound on the best possible constant $C_{d,N}$ in the many-particle Hardy inequality

 (Theorem \ref{cor2}).
-Our upper bound on $C_{d,N}$ improves the existing results by replacing factorial growith in the dimension with polynomial growth.
-It also shows that the lower bound on $C_{d,N}$ obtained earlier by Hoffmann-Onstenhof--Hoffmann-Onstenhof-Laptev-Tidblom \cite{HHLT} is nearly optimal -- at least in high dimensions.
+Our upper bound on $C_{d,N}$ improves the existing results by replacing factorial growth in the dimension with polynomial growth.
+It also shows that the lower bound on $C_{d,N}$ obtained earlier by Hoffmann-Ostenhof--Hoffmann-Ostenhof-Laptev-Tidblom \cite{HHLT} is nearly optimal in high dimensions.
 To our knowledge, this is the first time a probabilistic argument is used in the analysis of the best possible constant in a Hardy inequality.